melissadiep94/National-Parks-Project/README.md

 ## Project Summary
 Our aim is to provide useful information for prospective travelers to National Parks.
-We will source the data and upload onto sql server,
+We will source the data and upload onto sql server, then upload onto website with Flask/HTML/CSS/Javascript

 ## Data Sources
 * Find list of national parks and their locations: https://www.nps.gov/subjects/developer/api-documentation.htm